Mortgage Credit Certificate (MCC)

 - Lender follows guidelines depending upon which type of loan is utilized

-- MCC can be used with Fannie Mae conventional, fixed-rate, adjustable rate, FHA, VA, and RD financing.
-MCC may also be combined with MHC’s DPA, Home Loan Plus, and Smart Solution programs
+- Can be used with Fannie Mae or Freddie Mac conventional, fixed-rate, adjustable rate, FHA, VA, and RD financing.

 Who is eligible: